-Ontario has many great golf courses.
-After a long winter Spring brings warmer temperatures and longer days.
+Ontario has many excellent golf courses.
+After a long winter, Spring brings warmer temperatures and longer days.
 The best time to play golf is during these warm months.
-If you want to enjoy some fresh air while playing golf, there are several opportunities to do so in Ontario.
+If you want to enjoy some fresh air while playing golf, there are several opportunities in Ontario.

 - Forest City National Golf Course – Forest City National offers 18 holes of golf, an extensive driving range, and putting greens for you and your family to enjoy.

 - Royal Ottawa Golf Club – The Royal Ottawa is one of the oldest golf clubs outside Britain, founded in the spring of 1891.
 The first nine-holer was built on 50 acres of land donated to the club by Charles Maguire, a real estate developer, on the banks of Lake Ontario, just west of the former Rideau Rifle Range.

 9. Pick Your Own Greenery at a Flower Farm

 With flowers crammed in every nook and cranny in Ontario during spring, you can bring the season of thriving flora home with you after a flower-picking excursion.
 This magical province has an abundance of farms to choose from to obtain the bouquet of your dreams.
 Here are a few to explore to step up your flower-arranging game:

 - Thames River Melons – If you love picking your own apples or picking your own pumpkins, then Thames River Melons is the place for you!
 Visiting Thames River Farm is an excellent way to experience the unique charm of Woodstock.
 Here, you can pick your delicious fruits and vegetables with various options.